Conrad Murray

-Conrad Robert Murray (born February 19, 1953) is a former Grenadian cardiologist who was the personal doctor of Michael Jackson at the time of his death in 2009.
-In 2011, Murray was convicted of involuntary manslaughter in Jackson's death for having inadvertently overdosed him with a powerful surgical anesthetic, propofol, which was being improperly used as bedtime sleep agent.
-Murray served roughly two years out of his original four-year prison sentence.
+Conrad Robert Murray (born February 19, 1953) is a Grenadian-Trinidadian-American physician and convicted felon.
+He was the personal doctor of Michael Jackson on the day of his death in 2009.
+In 2011, Murray was convicted of involuntary manslaughter in Jackson's death for having inadvertently overdosed him with a powerful surgical anesthetic, propofol, which was being improperly used as a bedtime sleep agent.
+Murray served just under two years out of his original four-year prison sentence.
+He released a memoir, This Is It! in 2016.

 Early life

-Murray was born on February 19, 1953, and was raised by his maternal grandparents, who were farmers in Grenada until he joined his mother, Milta, in Trinidad and Tobago when he was seven years old.
+Conrad Robert Murray was born on February 19, 1953, and was raised by his maternal grandparents, who were farmers in Grenada.
+He later joined his mother, Milta, in Trinidad and Tobago when he was seven years old.
 He grew up poor in Port of Spain, the capital of Trinidad and Tobago.
-He did not meet his father, Rawle Andrew, also a physician, until he was 25.
+He did not meet his father, Rawle Andrew Sr., also a physician, until he was 25.
 Andrew, who died in 2001, was devoted to providing medical services to the poor.
-Murray finished high school and worked as a volunteer elementary school teacher in Trinidad for a while.
-After teaching, he worked to save up for college tuition as a customs clerk and insurance underwriter.
+Murray finished high school and worked as a volunteer elementary school teacher in Trinidad.
+After teaching, he worked as a customs clerk and insurance underwriter to save up for college tuition.